OAS-deer-research/RShinyAging/README.md

 - Folks are submitting deer from car killed deer (at least they noted it in the comments)
 - The app allowed a male yearling with unknown antler characteristics...should that happen?
 - There are spelling variations happening for Name and Processor.
 Make a note in app instructions?
 Have app show the different factor levels so they correct it before submission?
+- We ended up with ~2,000 more samples between 1/17/2023 and 1/25/2023 downloads...well after submission deadline.
+WE NEED TO TURN OFF APP SO THEY CAN'T SUBMIT DATA!